bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-add.md

 Defaults to `D`.

-Used only in on-premise version for selling content
+Used only in the on-premise version for content sales
 ||
 || **trialPriceId**
 [`integer`](../../../data-types.md) | Product for trial payment.

-Used only in on-premise version for selling content ||
+Used only in the on-premise version for content sales ||
 || **withoutOrder**
 [`string`](../../../data-types.md) | Renewal without placing an order.
 Possible values:
 - `Y` — yes